 Onisaburo's life was immense.
 He was a writer, poet, calligrapher, sculptor, and ceramist, He left a vast cultural and artistic legacy.

-He was the spiritual master of Morihei Ueshiba, who took inspiration from Onisaburo’s teachings to create his ethically-based Aikido, a martial art practiced by millions of students worldwide.
+Morihei Ueshiba took inspiration from Onisaburo’s teachings to create his ethically-based Aikido, a martial art practiced by millions worldwide.

-Onisaburo Deguchi w a priasmary school teacher at the age of 12.
+Onisaburo Deguchi was a primary school teacher at the age of 12.
 He studied Honda Chikaatsu's 'Spirit Studies', he also learned chinkon kishin, which is a spiritual practise, from Nagasawa Katsutate in Shizuoka.

 In a cave, at the top of a mountain called Takakuma, in Kameoka Japan, he experienced enlightenment in 1898.